 Each year, much interest is focused on the winners of Dubai Lynx.
-The MENA campaigns, agencies, brands, clients, networks and countries that have been successful are given a platform in our region.
+The campaigns, agencies, brands, networks and countries that have been successful are given a platform in our region.

 Enormous consideration is given to who will judge the work and how.
 The high calibre of our juries is matched by the high standards that we hold them to and the rigorous processes they undertake.

 This is what sets Dubai Lynx apart and ensures it continues to be MENA’s most respected creative accolade.

 Judging consists of viewing, voting, discussion and awarding of trophies.